JonathanHallstrom/pawnocchio/README.md

 ## Features
 Supports FRC, also known as Chess960
 ### Search
-The search is a standard alpha-beta search with the following enhancements:
+The search is a standard alpha-beta search with many enhancements.
-- Iterative deepening
-- Quiescence search
-- Aspiration windows
-- Principal variation search
-- Transposition table
-  - Move ordering
-  - Cutoffs
-  - Static evaluation correction
-- MVV and SEE ordering of captures
-- History Heuristic (standard history, 1 ply conthist, and noisy history)
-- Reverse futility pruning
-- Null move pruning
-- Razoring
-- Mate distance pruning
-- History pruning
-- Singular extensions
-  - Double extension
-  - Multicut
-  - Negative extensions
-- Correction history

 ### Evaluation
-The evaluation is done using a neural net trained entirely on self play games from zero knowledge using the excellent open source [bullet](https://github.com/jw1912/bullet) neural network trainer.
+The evaluation is done using a neural net trained on self play games from zero knowledge, as well as games played by [Vine](https://github.com/vine-chess/vine), the MCTS Chess engine that [@aronpetko](https://github.com/aronpetko) and I have been working on.
-The architecture of the network is (768x8hm -> 1280)x2 -> 1x8
+The networks are trained using the excellent open source [bullet](https://github.com/jw1912/bullet) neural network trainer.
+For specifics about the network please see [src/nnue.zig](src/nnue.zig).

 ## Build instructions
 1. Get the network with `git submodule update --init --depth 1`
-2. Install zig (0.14.0)
+2. Install zig (0.15.2)
 3. `zig build --release=fast --prefix <installation path>` (for example `--prefix ~/.local` will put pawnocchio in `~/.local/bin/pawnocchio`)
 The Makefile is only intended to be used for testing on Openbench.